A Self-Supervised Framework for Space Object Behaviour Characterisation: Outlook

 Another key direction is privacy and security considerations.
 As generative AI (and therefore also synthetic data) becomes more prevalent in SDA, privacy/security need to be considered to ensure that if a model is pre-trained on sensitive light curves that they cannot be extracted from the resulting fine-tuned model at inference time.
 Additionally, the quality of a self-supervised model like ours is dependent on the quality of both the pre-training and fine-tuning data.
 If models such as these are to be integrated into critical Space Domain/Situational Awareness pipelines they become an attractive target for adversarial attack, particularly through data poisoning.
 For this reason, ensuring the integrity of data provenance is highly important, and blockchain approaches could be used here, treating the dataset as the transaction to be verified on the public ledgers, e.g., through the use of Trustchain \citep{hobson_trustchain_2023}.

-A substantial challenge direction for further development is multi-modal fusion - i.e., integrating the light curve analysis presented here with other observation types (e.g., hyperspectral data, orbits, radar etc.) Indeed, part of the decision to use a Perceiver based architecture was to readily enable extension to other data modalities, as it is well suited to this through its cross-attention and latent bottleneck design, which could enable multiple modalities to be reduced to a common set of embeddings.
+A substantial challenge direction for further development is multi-modal fusion, i.e., integrating the light curve analysis presented here with other observation types (e.g., hyperspectral data, orbits, radar etc.).
+Indeed, part of the decision to use a Perceiver based architecture was to readily enable extension to other data modalities, as it is well suited to this through its cross-attention and latent bottleneck design, which could enable multiple modalities to be reduced to a common set of embeddings.
+A natural extension of future work is to exploit the Perceiver's ability to handle variable-length inputs directly, removing the uniform resampling constraint applied here and allowing the model to process light curves at their native sampling rates.
 However, there are substantial technical challenges in multimodal fusion, including developing an appropriate fusion strategy at different levels of the pre-training/fine-tuning pipeline.
 One such method to fuse information from other sensors with light curves could include implementation of contrastive learning using paired observations.
 For example, positive pairs (same space object at different dates) and negative pairs (different objects on the same date) would help develop more discriminative features for space object characterisation.
 Additionally incorporating metadata prediction tasks as part of the self-supervised framework could help capture characteristic signatures of specific satellites, or debris.
 For example, a fine-tuned metadata prediction FM could generate a likely light curve given an orbital eccentricity, which could help unpick the relationships between satellite structure/behaviour and orbital path.

 Our initial framework provides promising results, and as the amount of data available increases, a basis for further analysis.
-We suggest foundation Models could become powerful tools for automated space object monitoring and space situational awareness.
+We suggest Foundation Models, in particular those that exploit multimodal datasets, could become powerful tools for automated space object monitoring and space situational awareness.
 As orbital populations continue to grow, automated approaches such as ours will become increasingly crucial for maintaining space safety \& sustainability.